M-otanya/M-otanya/README.md

 Cloud Practitioner Expertise

-As an AWS Certified Cloud Practitioner, I ensure that my backend solutions are designed with cloud scalability, cost-efficiency, and security in mind.
+As an AWS Certified Cloud Engineer, I ensure that my backend solutions are designed with cloud scalability, cost-efficiency, and security in mind.
 Here’s how I integrate cloud services into my backend projects:

 AWS Lambda: Leveraging AWS Lambda for serverless backend services and event-driven architectures.
 Amazon RDS: Using Amazon Relational Database Service (RDS) for high availability and auto-scaling databases.